nicholascarey/respfun/README.md

 correct water volume into respirometry analyses in order to calculate the correct amount of oxygen used, for example in the [`respR::convert_rate`](https://januarharianto.github.io/respR/reference/convert_rate.html) function.

-Specimen volume can be calculated in a number of ways:
+The respirometer volume (`resp_vol`) can be corrected to get the effective volume in a number of ways:

-  - Entered as an actual volume (if for instance you had measured the displacement volume manually), in which case the effective volume is a simple subtraction.
+  - A specimen volume (`spec_vol`) can be entered directly (if for instance you have measured the displacement volume separately), in which case the effective volume is a simple subtraction.

-  - Alternatively, you can enter the specimen mass and density (see `spec_density` below), in which case the volume is calculated and the correction performed using that.
+  - Alternatively, you can enter the specimen mass and density (see `spec_density` function below), in which case the specimen volume is calculated and the correction performed using that.
+If your specimen is neutrally buoyant you could enter the density of the water here (see next option, seawater density is usually around 1026 kg/m^3)

-  - Lastly, you can enter the specimen mass and make the assumption the specimen is the same density as the water, in which case temperature, and salinity are required to calculate the density and perform the correction (strictly speaking atmospheric pressure is also required, though in reality has a negligible effect within normal ranges, but it can be specified if desired).
+  - Lastly, you can enter the specimen mass and make the assumption the specimen is the same density as the water, in which case temperature, and salinity are required to calculate the water density and perform the correction (strictly speaking atmospheric pressure is also required; in reality it has a negligible effect within normal ranges, but the default value can be changed if desired).
 This is common in fish respirometry when the specimen is known to be neutrally buoyant, or nearly so.

 See `?eff_vol` for more.

 #### `spec_density`